 - If you obtained approval directly from a Duke department—but the course is not in the Approved Course Database—you still need to go through the steps below to get credit.

-STEP 2: Provide GEO with an Official Syllabus
+STEP 2: Obtaining an Official Syllabus

 - To begin the course approval process, obtain an official syllabus.
 The syllabus should contain a detailed description of the course, structure, required readings, etc.